envkey/envkeygo/README.md

 ### Overriding Vars

 envkeygo will not overwrite existing environment variables or additional variables set in a `.env` file.
 This can be convenient for customizing environments that otherwise share the same configuration.
-You can read more about this topic in the EnvKey [docs](https://docs.envkey.com/overriding-envkey-variables.html).
+You can also use [sub-environments](https://blog.envkey.com/development-staging-production-and-beyond-85f26f65edd6) in the EnvKey App for this purpose.

 ### Working Offline